seananderson/metafolio/inst/ms/ms.md

 # Acknowledgements

+We thank T.A.
+Branch, J.D.
+Yeakel and S.M.
+O'Regan for helpful discussions and comments on earlier drafts.
 Funding was provided by Simon Fraser University, NSERC (ABC, NKD, SCA), the Canada Research Chairs Program (NKD), the Liber Ero Chair of Coastal Science and Management (JWM), Fulbright Canada (SCA), and a Garfield Weston Foundation/B.C.
 Packers Ltd. Graduate Fellowship in Marine Sciences (SCA).

 \bibliographystyle{ecologyletters2}
 \bibliography{jshort,ms}